12 Rounds 3: Lockdown

-12 Rounds 3: Lockdown (also known as 12 Rounds 3 or 12 Rounds: Lockdown) is a 2015 American action film directed by Stephen Reynolds and starring Dean Ambrose (in his film debut) as a detective who is hunted by corrupt cops for the incriminating evidence he held in his hands.
-It is the sequel to the 2013 film 12 Rounds 2: Reloaded, the third and final installment in the 12 Rounds trilogy, and the second off six films (titled the "Action Six-Pack" series) to be co-produced by WWE Studios and Lionsgate, who distribute the film.
+12 Rounds 3: Lockdown (also known as 12 Rounds 3 or 12 Rounds: Lockdown) is a 2015 American action film directed by Stephen Reynolds and starring Dean Ambrose in his film debut as John Shaw, a detective hunted by corrupt cops for the incriminating evidence he held in his hands.
+It is the sequel to the 2013 film 12 Rounds 2: Reloaded, the third and final installment in the 12 Rounds trilogy, and the second of six films (titled the "Action Six-Pack" series) co-produced by WWE Studios and Lionsgate, which distributed the film.
 It is the first film in the series not to be distributed by 20th Century Fox, and was released in select theaters across the United States and on demand on September 11, 2015.

 Plot

-Detective Tyler Burke and his two men kill drug dealer George Freemont after destroying evidence showing Burke distributing narcotics.
+Detective Tyler Burke and his two men Gideon and Saul kill drug dealer George Freemont after destroying evidence showing Burke distributing narcotics.
 Meanwhile, Detective John Shaw returns to active duty at his precinct after the death of his partner, Ray Jones, in which Shaw was shot and sidelined with post traumatic stress disorder.
-He is met by his supervisor Captain Ellen Matthews, recent police academy graduate Officer Jenny Taylor and lastly Detective Burke, who is being hailed for busting Freemont.
+He is met by his supervisor Captain Ellen Matthews, recent police academy graduate Officer Jenny Taylor and Burke, who is being hailed for busting Freemont.

-Unknown to Burke, Freemont had made a backup into the flash drive containing the incriminating evidence, which is found during Freemont's autopsy and delivered to Evidence by Taylor.
-Shaw reads the incident report of the Freemont bust and retrieves the flash drive from Evidence.
+Unknown to Burke, Freemont had made a backup into the flash drive containing the incriminating evidence, which is found during Freemont's autopsy and delivered to evidence by Taylor.
+Shaw reads the incident report of the Freemont bust and retrieves the flash drive from evidence.
 At the same time, Burke learns about the flash drive and quickly heads to the precinct.

-Unable to intercept Shaw, Burke triggers the fire alarm so that everyone (except he and his fellow corrupt cops) can evacuate the building and find Shaw easily, initiates a total lockdown of the building, disabling all the phone communication, computer networks as well as jamming cell phone signals.
-Shaw, knowing that he is now being hunted, ambushes Meeks but Burke kills the latter when Shaw uses him as a human shield.
-Throughout, Shaw eludes a series of ambushes as he has only 12 rounds left on his gun.
+Unable to intercept Shaw, Burke triggers the fire alarm so that everyone, except he and his fellow corrupt cops, can evacuate the building and find Shaw easily, initiates a total lockdown of the building, disabling all the phone communication, computer networks as well as jamming cell phone signals.
+Shaw, knowing that he is now being hunted, ambushes Burke's associate Meeks but Burke kills Meeks when Shaw uses him as a human shield.
+With only 12 rounds left on his gun, Shaw must elude a series of ambushes and kill the corrupt cops by alternative means.